AliyunContainerService/ackdistro/docs/user-guide/getting-started.md

 - CertSANs: The domain name/IP that needs to be additionally issued for the APIServer certificate
 - IgnoreErrors: Preflight error items to ignore
 - TrustedRegistry: The registry domain that needs to be trusted by the container runtime
+- UseIPasNodeName: Whether to use the node IP as the NodeName, default is false
+- DefaultIPRetain: Whether to enable the network plug-in IP retention function, default is true

 ```yaml
 apiVersion: sealer.cloud/v2